SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 Here we define two empty partials (`beforeContent` and `afterContent`) for others to implement.

+*Note:* Partials do not have their own context.
+When a partial is processed, its content is treated as if directly written at the partial's insertion point.

 ### Include <a name="syntax_include"></a>

 You can include other `.hbs` files with `{{>include "PATH_TO_FILE"}}` where `PATH_TO_FILE` is a relative or absolute path to the `.hbs` file you want to include.